 Switching to a cheaper supplier is one of the best ways to save money this winter.
-The latest figures show that millions of people could save over £200 or more by moving to a different supplier – and it’s easy with MoneySuperMarket’s
+The latest figures show that millions of people could save over £200 or more by moving to a different supplier – and it’s easy with MoneySuperMarket’s energy comparison pages.

 It’s also a good idea to find out if you are entitled to any help towards the cost of energy bills.

 The government offers various forms of financial assistance to vulnerable customers, particularly the elderly, including the Cold Weather Payment and the Winter Fuel Payment.